drvinceknight/pfm/_sources/chapters/06-probability/exercises/main.md

     When a blue token is selected, a biased coin with probability $\frac{2}{5}$ of landing heads is spun.

-    1. What is the probability of picking a red token?
+    1. Approximate the probability of picking a red token?
-    2. What is the probability of obtaining Heads?
+    2. Approximate the probability of obtaining Heads?
-    3. If a heads is obtained, what is the probability of having selected a red token.
+    3. If a heads is obtained, approximate the probability of having selected a red token.
 4. On a randomly chose day, the probability of an individual travelling to school by car, bicycle or on foot is $1/2$, $1/6$ and $1/3$ respectively.
 The probability of being late when using these methods of travel is $1/5$, $2/5$ and $1/10$ respectively.

-    1. Find the probability that an individual travels by foot and is late.
+    1. Approximate the probability that an individual travels by foot and is late.
-    2. Find the probability that an individual is not late.
+    2. Approximate the probability that an individual is not late.
-    3. Given that an individual is late, find the probability that they did not travel on foot.
+    3. Given that an individual is late, approximate the probability that they did not travel on foot.